shamanec/GADS-devices-provider/docs/setup.md

 1. Open `config.json`
 3. Update your Selenium Grid values and the bundle ID of the used WebDriverAgent in `appium-config`

-### Update host udev rules service
-1. Open `/lib/systemd/system/systemd-udevd.service` (`sudo systemctl status udev.service` to find out if its a different file)
-2. Add `IPAddressAllow=127.0.0.1` at the bottom
-3. Restart the machine
-4. This is to allow curl calls from the udev rules to the provider server

 ### Spin up containers
 If you have followed all the steps, set up and registered the devices and configured the provider just connect all your devices.
 Container should be automatically created for each of them.

 # Devices setup
 ## Android setup
 ### Dependencies

 1. Install `adb`  with `sudo apt install adb`